diamanthaxhimusa/open-arbk/README.md

 }
 ```

-The municipality importer creates a collection with municipalities and places that belongs to them.
+Then we run the municipality importer, which creates a collection with municipalities and places that belongs to them.
 This is used to correct the data we got from ARBK where in some cases they showed places instead of actual municipalities.
 In this example is 'Bibaj' which belongs to 'Ferizaj'.
 ```
 bash muni-importer.sh
 ```